Semantic Anchor Transport: Robust Test-Time Adaptation for Vision-Language Models: Experiments

-\mypar{On the impact of multiple templates.} We now assess how the performance evolves as the number of templates increases (Table \ref{tab:clipot_template_performance}).
-Concretely, we trained our model multiple times, varying the number of templates $N \in \{1,\dots,8\}$.
-For each $N$, the average accuracy over all template combinations was computed, leading to 256 experiments per dataset.
-Results from this experiment show that \Ours{} performance consistently increases with the number of templates.
-This showcases how leveraging multiple templates individually can extract richer information to adapt CLIP at test time.
+\mypar{{Impact of each component.}} In Fig.~\ref{fig:ablation_components}, we empirically validate the benefits of each component in \Ours{} (each configuration is detailed in \appensecref{sec:app_configurations}).
+The ‘Training-Free OT’ (using OT for assignments but not updating the model) already improves over zero-shot CLIP, demonstrating the power of our batch-aware assignment.
+‘Average Template’ (using an averaged text prototype) provides a further boost.
+Finally, our full method, which utilizes ‘Multi-Templates’ knowledge distillation, yields the largest gains, demonstrating that all components are necessary.
+The benefit of leveraging multiple textual semantic views is also supported in \appensecref{ssec:ablation_template} experiments, where we showcase that performance consistently scales with the number of templates.

-\mypar{Do observations hold across backbones?} Table \ref{tab:ViT-B16} reports the performance across different datasets when ViT-B/16 is employed as the visual encoder of CLIP.
-These results demonstrate that \Ours{} is model agnostic, as its superiority is consistently maintained across different backbones.
+\mypar{Do observations hold across backbones?} Tab.~\ref{tab:ViT-B16} reports the performance across different datasets when larger CLIP pre-trained models are employed.
+These results demonstrate the model-agnostic nature of \Ours{}, as its superiority remains consistent across different backbones.

+\mypar{Generalization across VLMs.} \Ours{}'s principles are also model-agnostic beyond the CLIP pre-training framework.
+As shown in Table~\ref{tab:siglip}, \Ours{} consistently delivers state-of-the-art performance when applied to a modern SigLIP backbone.
+The gains are even more pronounced on this architecture, with a $15.0\%$ improvement on CIFAR-100C and $5.4\%$ on ImageNet-C over zero-shot SigLIP, proving the general applicability of our cross-modal alignment paradigm.